- American Physical Society Sites

 If a vacancy occurs in the office of Chair-Elect otherwise than through advancement to Chair, the Vice-Chair shall become Chair-Elect.
 In this case, and also if the office of Vice-Chair becomes vacant for other reasons, the office of Vice-Chair shall remain vacant for the remainder of the term.
 In the next scheduled election, candidates for both Chair-Elect and Vice-Chair shall be nominated.

 2. Program Committee.
 The Program Committee shall include three members appointed by the Chair to one-year terms.
 The Chair-Elect shall serve as Chair of the Program Committee.
 The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, and from time to time shall organize special meetings and workshops.
-It shall also have the responsibility of assisting the Executive Officer in arranging meetings of the Society.
+It shall also have the responsibility of assisting the Society’s Director of Meetings in arranging meetings of the Society.

 3. Fellowship Committee.
-The Fellowship Committee shall be chaired by the Vice-Chair or his replacement as selected by the Chair, if the Vice-Chair is vacant, and shall include three members appointed by the Chair, to one-year terms.
-The Fellowship Committee shall solicit nominations and propose candidates for Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Executive Officer of the Society.
+The Fellowship Committee shall be chaired by the Vice-Chair or his or her replacement as selected by the Chair, if the Vice-Chair is vacant, and shall include three additional members.
+One member shall be the Chair-Elect and two other members shall be appointed by the Chair, to two-year, staggered terms.
+The Fellowship Committee shall solicit nominations and propose candidates for Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Head of the Honors Program of the Society.

 5. Ad Hoc Committees.
 The Chair shall appoint other ad hoc committees as necessary, which shall serve only during his or her term as Chair.